Fear. You experience it everyday in small and large doses.

-Fear is the little demon that sits on our shoulders, holding us back from growth, success, fulfillment and happiness.
+It's the little demon that sits on your shoulder, holding you back from growth, success, fulfillment and happiness.

 Our most common fears come from baseless things.

 - Events or situations that haven't happened or may never happen.

 - Negative thinking patterns we've created and habituated.